JosephineConnelly/thesis_josephine/content/textfile.md

    Botanical name: Glycine max (L. Merr.)
    Common name: Soybean, Soya bean

-*general introduction to soybean in a botanic sense*

 *biotic and abiotic adaptions*

 *Glycine max* is a short day plant of the family *Fabaceae* also known as a Legume, it is one of the plant families that has a symbiosis with bacteria in nodes in the roots which fixate Nitrogen.
+Autogamous
+*Glycine max* 2n=40 chromosome the genus and polyploidy interesting in speciation or becoming the genus glycine.

 *traits where soy is or is not adapted to or relevant to NWE climate* for a rapidly changing climate, or de novo adaptation of crops to expand cultivation ranges.